 Promoting Diversity, Equity, Inclusion, Belonging, and Access: We remain dedicated to ensuring that all students, regardless of race, ethnicity, color, immigration status, sex, gender, sexual orientation, religion, socio-economic status, and disability, have access to resources and opportunities that support their success and that both students and staff learn and work in a safe and welcoming environment.

-Supporting Local Education Authorities: We stand with the Maryland State Department of Education and Montgomery County Public Schools in resisting interference that contradicts our community's values.
+Supporting Local Education Authorities: We stand with the Maryland State Department of Education and Montgomery County Public Schools in actions which reaffirm our community’s values.

 Assisting Affected Families and Schools: We remain committed to supporting the wellbeing of all students, families, and staff, including those impacted by the Administration’s policy changes.

 Education should be a unifying, uplifting force for social good, embracing the diverse backgrounds and experiences of all students, staff, and families.
 We remain steadfast in our dedication to creating an educational environment where every student and staff member feels valued and supported.
-This is what makes America great.
+This is what makes our communities stronger.